ReCoded-Org/curriculum-backend-readings/module8-typescript/r1.1-everyday-types/README.md

 };
 ```

 Note the addition of three number types: the two parameters `x`, `y`, and the return type `number`.
-You may omit the return type sometimes if TypeScript is able to infer it, but it's also good practice to keep it in so that readers of your functions, such as your team mates, can immediately know at a glance what type should be returned from the function.
+You may omit the return type sometimes if TypeScript can infer it, but it's also good practice to keep it in so that readers of your functions, such as your teammates, can immediately know at a glance what type should be returned from the function.

 It should be noted that in TypeScript every parameter is required unless specified by adding a `?` after the parameter.
 In JavaScript, if a function has three declared parameters, you can choose not to provide them, and they will take the value of `undefined`.
 This is not the case in TypeScript.